KhronosGroup/OpenCL-SDK/samples/core/enumopencl/README.md

 This is a good first sample to run to verify that OpenCL is correctly installed on your machine, and that your build environment is correctly setup.

+This sample was taken with permission from [SimpleOpenCLSamples](https://github.com/bashbaug/SimpleOpenCLSamples).

 ## Key APIs and Concepts

 The most important concepts to understand from this sample are OpenCL platforms and OpenCL devices: